Key Takeaways:

 - Lab Reliability: Professional samples are sent to NVLAP-accredited laboratories that specialize in polarized light microscopy (PLM).

-Reason #4 – Professional Asbestos Testing Protects Your Liability
+Reason #4: Liability – Professional Testing Reduces Your Risk

 It seems cheaper to buy a $40 kit, but mistakes are expensive.
 If a DIY test comes back “inconclusive” or if you realize halfway through that you didn’t sample the sub-flooring, you end up paying for a professional anyway.